morgansCIC/-luffy_cic-Scandal/README.md

 ![Shoutout to Aissou](images/2026-04-23210257.png)

-Three men in conversation — two in CIC-branded black hoodies with lanyards, one gesturing expressively mid-point.
+Three men in conversation two in CIC-branded black hoodies with lanyards, one gesturing expressively mid-point (Aissou).
 The composition accidentally captures the energy of the caption perfectly: someone is absolutely in the middle of challenging something.

 **Analysis:** "Love him or argue with him… you can't ignore him" is one of the most accurate character descriptions ever written in a tweet.
 At 4 views, this is the most-watched post on the account.
 Aissou's chaotic energy is, statistically, the most compelling content here.